-At the time of approving the financial statements the directors have considered the impact of COVID 19 and are satisfied that the company has adequate resources available to continue in operational existence for the foreseeable future.
-Therefore the directors continue to adopt the going concern basis in preparing the financial statements.
+At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.

-1.3 Turnover
+1.3 Revenue

-Turnover is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business, and is shown net of VAT and other sales related taxes.
+Revenue is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business, and is shown net of VAT and other sales related taxes.
 The fair value of consideration takes into account trade discounts, settlement discounts and volume rebates.